greeny277/inductive_logic_programming/doc/notizen.md

 Introduction
 -----------------------------
-*Inductive logic programming* is a subfield of *machine learning* with components of logic based programming and knowledge representation.
+*Inductive logic programming* is a sub-field of *machine learning* with components of logic based programming and knowledge representation.

 Programs which are using an ILP-based approach do proceed as is displayed